oguimbal/jcool-docs/general/hooks.md

 Justice.cool will consider the hook as processed once your server replied with a success HTTP status code.

+?> localhost testing 👉 You might also want to use the "test hook" tool that is available in the developer section mentioned above to get a CURL statement with test data allowing you to trigger your hook manually when testing localy.

 ?> In case your server failed to respond to a hook, Justice.cool will retry to call it after 3min, 10min, 50min, 3h and then 10h.
 It will be retried no further afterwards.

 ?> If your server experienced a long shutdown, you might want to explicitely poll hooks each time your server starts in order to catchup hooks that you may have missed (refer to the [Polling strategy](#Polling-strategy) section below)

 # Polling strategy